On the density of rational points on rational elliptic surfaces: Non-isotrivial rational elliptic surfaces

 \begin{enumerate} \item If $S(k)\not=\varnothing$, then $S(k)$ is Zariski-dense. \item Let $k_1$ be a quadratic extension of $k$.
 If $S(k_1)\not=\varnothing$ is Zariski-dense, then $S(k)$ is Zariski-dense. \end{enumerate}

 \end{propo}

-\begin{proof} The first statement of the proposition is shown by Segre and Manin (see \cite{Manin}).
+\begin{proof} The first statement of the proposition is shown by Segre and Manin \cite{Manin} and by Koll\'ar \cite{Kollarcubique}.
 They actually prove a stronger result : if $k$ is an arbitrary field and that $S(k)\not=\varnothing$, then $S$ est $k$-unirational.
 When $k$ is infinite, this implies the Zariski-density of rational points.

 We now show the second point of the proposition.
 Let $P\in S(k_1)$.
 If $P\in S(k)$, then the rational points are dense.
 Suppose the that $P\not\in S(k_1)$.
 Consider $D$ the line passing through $P$ and $P^\sigma$ where $\sigma$ is the automorphism of $k_1$ fixing $k$.
 If $D\subset S$, then $D(k)\subset S(k)$ and thus the set of rational points of $S$ is not empty.
-Otherwise, the intersection $D\cap S$ contains three points : $P$, $P^\sigma$, and a third point which is necessarily in $S(k)$. \end{proof}
+Otherwise, the intersection $D\cap S$ contains three points: $P$, $P^\sigma$, and a third point which is necessarily in $S(k)$. \end{proof}

 We end the section with a result concerning smooth rational elliptic surfaces, associated to a del Pezzo surface of degree 1.
 Let $X$ be a del Pezzo surface of degree 1.
 In general, if there exists $C_1$ and $C_2$ a pair of exceptional curves defined over $\Q$ on $X$ such that their intersection is empty, one can contract those curves to obtain $X_3$ a del Pezzo surface of degree 3.
 On $X_3$, the existence of a rational point garantees the Zariski-density of $X(k)$.
 In what follows, we use this idea to prove the density one some other surfaces on which we find two exceptional curves with non empty intersection.